FionaMacNeill/portfolio/content/post/2015/12/bits-pieces-put-together-to-present-a-semblance-of-a-whole/index.md

 ---
-title: "&quot;Bits &amp; Pieces Put Together to Present a Semblance of a Whole&quot;"
+title: "Bits and Pieces Put Together to Present a Semblance of a Whole"
 date: "2015-12-06"
 coverImage: "V5-UML-diagram-IDM21-16nohb0.png"
 ---